convergence? is this some new age thing?

 We'd especially love hanging out with you (again) in Yelapa.

-When we held a party for our 10th anniversary and S's 50th birthday in 2020, just in the nick of time before lockdown began, we thought it was a once-per-decade thing, but we had so much fun that by popular demand we did another one in 2022 - with shorter notice and a few more logistical challenges due to COVID-19 uncertainties.
-Everyone at that one agreed we should do it again in 2024, and this time we're able to provide more advance notice as well as a 2nd hangout space and more bedrooms.
+When we held a party for our 10th wedding anniversary and S's 50th birthday in 2020, just in the nick of time before lockdown began, we thought it was a once-per-decade thing, but we had so much fun that by popular demand we did another one in 2022, but with shorter notice and a few more logistical challenges due to pandemic-related uncertainties - and equal emphasis on all participants' special occasions, not just ours.
+Everyone at that one agreed we should do it again in 2024, and we did, adding a 2nd hangout space right in the middle of town.

-We've really enjoyed seeing friends who met at the 2020 Full Moon Fiesta and the 2022 Convergence hit it off and stay in touch, and look forward to more new connections forming and old friendships deepening at the 2024 convergence.
+We've really enjoyed seeing friends who met at the 2020 Full Moon Fiesta and the 2022 and 2024 Convergences hit it off and become friends, and look forward to more new connections forming and old friendships deepening at the 2026 convergence.

 bonus bike adventure and other particulars